ResearchHub/researchhub-backend/README.md

 # Installation

-There are three different methods for running this project: [Dev Containers with VSCode](#dev-containers-and-vscode), [Docker Compose](#quick-install-using-docker-not-recommended-for-development) and [a native installation](#native-install-slower-recommended-for-development).
+There are two different methods for running this project: [Dev Containers with VSCode](#dev-containers-and-vscode) and [a native installation](#native-install-slower-recommended-for-development).

 ## Dev Containers and VSCode